 Jeff Walters (4:30)

 So Nichoel briefly discussed the permitting process.
-We’re going to need more than likely a 404 permit from the Corps of Engineers.
+We’re going to need, more than likely, a 404 permit from the Corps of Engineers.
 We’re going to likely need a floodplain permit from the state.
-Could need local floodplain permits from a city or a county if they have a jurisdiction.
+They could need local floodplain permits from a city or a county if they have jurisdiction.

 Nichoel Church (5:16)